fetchai/uAgents/docs/agent-protocols.md

 # Agent protocols

 The μAgents framework supports capturing related message types and handlers in **protocols**.
+Agents who include the same protocol will be able to communicate with each other.

 A `protocol` is built similar to an `agent`, but it has no identity and cannot be run.
 It contains only the message types and handlers that define some component of agent functionality.